TimSalisbury/GitlabTimeCounter/README.md

 * `ID` e.g. `123` This is the ID of your project
 * `SprintMilestonePrefix` e.g. `Sprint` This is prefix to all Sprint milestones, for example, if your sprint Milestones were named: `Sprint 1`, `Sprint 2`, `Sprint 3` then your prefix would be `Sprint`
+* OPTIONAL: `Lab-time-log` e.g. `Lab-time-log`, this is used if you wish to include your meeting time in the breakdown.
+Note that your meeting tables have to follow a quite specific format for this to work properly.

 Here is an example `config.ini`:
 ```ini